tashfinsami/Blood-Bank-Management-System/README.md

-# Blood Bank Management System
+# Blood Donation Management System

 A desktop application built using **Java Swing** for the graphical user interface and **MySQL** for the database.
 This system is designed to help blood banks, hospitals, and administrators efficiently manage blood donors, donations, and inventory.